 My aversion to hot-climate wines comes from a lifetime trying wines whose main attributes were wetness.
 When such wines sell for $25 a bottle or more, I’m tempted to name names.
-I also won’t buy red blends that do not give consumers a clue about what’s inside.

 Another marketing ploy is back-label copy that tries too hard - such as wine labels that imply greatness with bald-faced hyperbole.
 Look for back label terms that mean nothing: “rich,” “rewarding,” “exciting,” “powerful,” “complete,” “soft,” and other terms that some marketing people think entice novices to spend more than the wine is worth.

 Years ago, a winery put shelf-talkers in stores saying its white zinfandel had won a gold medal at a major wine competition.
 Only problem: the wine that won that medal was from three vintages earlier, not the one that then was for sale.

 Various U.S. wineries erect signs in their tasting room driveways that say things like “96 points!”
 (Or higher.)
 The signs never say whose score was being used, which wine it was it for, or if the wine is still in stock.